uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 To demonstrate the versatility of this interface and the power of UCCL’s extensibility, we use three case studies.
 First, we implement a multipath transport protocol that mitigates flow collisions by leveraging packet spraying—randomly sending packets from a single connection across different paths.
 This transport achieves 3.3 × higher throughput for collective communication over AWS’s SRD on EFA NICs, translating into up to 1.4 × speed-up for two ML applications.
 Second, we implement the receiver-driven EQDS protocol to handle network incast in MoE-like workloads, reducing message tail latency by 4.9 × compared with InfiniBand’s built-in transport.
 Third, we implement selective retransmission for efficient loss recovery and demonstrate its superiority over RDMA hardware transport under packet loss.
 These case studies show that UCCL effectively enables transport-layer innovations that would otherwise require costly, time-consuming changes to today’s network stack.

-## Future dev plan.
+## Future development plan.

-- Dynamic membership with GPU servers joining and exiting
-- GPU-initiated network P2P that support all NIC vendors including Nvidia, AWS EFA, and Broadcom, to support MoE all-to-all workload and KV cache transfers in PD disaggregation.
-- Re-architecting NCCL to unleash network hardware capabilities
-  - Scalable and efficient CPU proxy
-  - Low-cost async collectives with compute-communication ordering guarantee
-  - Device kernels in vendor-agnostic Triton language
+Our future work has three focuses: (1) enabling dynamic membership, so GPU servers can join or leave an ongoing job without interruption; (2) introducing GPU-initiated, vendor-agnostic network peer-to-peer communication that spans NVIDIA, AWS EFA, Broadcom, and other NICs, thereby supporting both MoE all-to-all exchanges and high-rate KV-cache transfers in parameter-disaggregated deployments; and (3) re-architecting NCCL to unlock latent network-hardware capabilities through a scalable, efficient CPU proxy, low-cost asynchronous collectives that preserve compute-communication ordering guarantees, and device kernels implemented in the vendor-neutral Triton language.